 Here are a few more detailed tips on how you can save money when shopping for your next camera.

-Prices vary wildly between some dealers.
-Some retailers may be cheaper for one model but pricier for something else, so it pays to visit more than one shop and compare prices.
+Prices vary wildly between dealers.
+Some retailers may be cheaper for one model but more expensive for something else, so it pays to visit a number of shops and compare prices.

 Buy last year's model

-Compact cameras only have a six-month lifespan and when new ones come out the old ones get discounted.
+Compact cameras only have a six-month lifespan.
+When new ones come out the old ones get discounted.
 Often there's little difference between an older model and its replacement and last year's model may still suit your needs.

-You're more likely to find staff who know what they're talking about at a specialist photo retailer.
-This increases your odds of getting the right camera for your needs.
+You're more likely to find staff who know what they're talking about at a specialist photo dealers.
+This increases the chance of you getting the right camera for your needs.

 Stick with the brand names

 Stay clear of cameras from brands you've never heard of.
 They're likely to have been made on the cheap using outdated or low-spec components, and the brand is just a marketing name.